University of Wisconsin - Madison

-I am a Trice Faculty Scholar and Assistant Professor of Political Science.
+I am a Trice Faculty Scholar and Associate Professor of Political Science.
 I recently completed my Ph.D.
 (2012) in the Department of Government at Harvard University.
 My research interests are in the psychology of judgment and decision-making in foreign policy, and more broadly, in international security and experimental methods.

 Jonathan Renshon, Julia Lee, Dustin Tingley.
 “Emotions and the Micro-Foundations of Commitment Problems in International Politics” (accepted at International Organization).